shortercode/Pancake/README.md

 # TODO
 - increased test coverage ( seperate lexer verification )
-- class parsing
-- for loops
+- for in/of loops
 - switch statements
 - template literal parsing
 - regex lexing edge case ( requires passing info to lexer from the parser, might not do this as it's quite obscure and totally useless )
-- do while loop
-- with statement
 - import/export
-- arrow functions
+- html style comments ( again might not bother with this madness )